 Fresh homemade focaccia, here we come!

-HOW TO MAKE MIRACLE NO KNEAD FOCACCIA WITH ROSEMARY & SEA SALT
+HOW TO MAKE MIRACLE NO KNEAD FOCACCIA BREAD WITH ROSEMARY & SEA SALT

 You can see my step by step pictures above which show the whole focaccia making process but basically all you do is: